LF-RoGu/Radar-mmWave/Code/Algorithms/ObjectDetectionRadar/README.md

 - Maps filtered data to a grid for occupancy visualization.

 ### Clustering and Grid Mapping:
-- Applies DBSCAN clustering and visualizes groups with priorities.
+- Clusters points based on spatial proximity using DBSCAN.
+- Ignores small clusters with fewer than 'n' points.
 - Generates occupancy grids to highlight density patterns and tracks history for cumulative visualization.

 ### Interactive Visualization:
-- Provides sliders and grids for exploring data and analyzing cluster evolution.
+- Allows navigation through frames using a slider widget.
-- Displays per-frame and historical occupancy grids for temporal analysis.
+- Updates visualization dynamically for better analysis.